AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-02-03-wordxplorer-update-3/wordxplorer-update-3.md

 Say goodbye to confusion!
 Explore the newly added Help Button right on the game screen.
 No need to restart the app — clarify the colour's meanings and game rules instantly

-<?# ResponsiveYouTube X71OQlezrpE Title="WordWhiz Help Button" /?>
+<?# ResponsiveYouTube X71OQlezrpE Title="wordxplorer Help Button" /?>

 ## 📬 Public Roadmap Unveiled

 Your voice matters!
-Check out the new [public roadmap](https://changemap.co/transient-toys/wordwhiz/), your hub for suggesting and voting on new features.
+Check out the new [public roadmap](https://changemap.co/transient-toys/wordxplorer/), your hub for suggesting and voting on new features.

 ## 🔮 What's Next